api-platform/docs/core/state-processors.md

         #tags: [ 'api_platform.state_processor' ]
 ```

-## Decorating the Built-In Data Persisters
+## Decorating the Built-In State Processors

-If you want to execute custom business logic before or after persistence, this can be achieved by [decorating](https://symfony.com/doc/current/service_container/service_decoration.html) the built-in data persisters.
+If you want to execute custom business logic before or after persistence, this can be achieved by [decorating](https://symfony.com/doc/current/service_container/service_decoration.html) the built-in state processors.

 The next example uses [Symfony Mailer](https://symfony.com/doc/current/mailer.html).
 Read its documentation if you want to use it.

-Here is an implementation example which sends new users a welcome email after a REST `POST` or GraphQL `create` operation, in a project using the native Doctrine ORM data persister:
+Here is an implementation example which sends new users a welcome email after a REST `POST` or GraphQL `create` operation, in a project using the native Doctrine ORM state processor:

 ```php
 <?php